 Personal injury is the number one cause of death for people between the ages of 1 and 44, and it’s the fourth leading cause of death overall in Indiana, according to the latest statistics from the Indiana State Department of Health.
 Personal injury includes physical harm or damage to someone’s body caused by an accident or an attack.
 This article will outline what constitutes a personal injury case and what you should do if you are involved in one.
+Learn more about personal injury law and give us a call at (219) 852-7089 today!

 What Constitutes a Personal Injury Case?